The history of the ISO/BMW Isetta, the world’s first microcar

 The early Fifties were a truly unique period in the history of automotive design.

-Europe was eager to leave the tragedy of the Second World War behind and to celebrate, also though new individual forms of mobility, its newfound peace.
+Europe was eager to leave the tragedy of the Second World War behind and to celebrate, also through new individual forms of mobility, its newfound peace.

-At the same time, the conflict had left as “side-effects” a lot of projects and technologies developed for military purposes but now applicable to the civilian sector, especially in transports.
+At the same time, the conflict had left as “side-effects” a lot of projects and technologies developed for military purposes but now applicable to the civilian sector, especially in transport.